jimsta29/hello-world/README.md

 # hello-world
 Just starting

-Just starting and looking for any advice people can give me.
+Just starting out coding and looking for any and all tips.